Pranavv-exe/Key-Value-Store/README.md

 Keys are distributed across nodes using SHA-1 hashing, ensuring even distribution and allowing for easy scaling[2].

 ### Replication Strategy
 Each key is replicated to multiple nodes based on the replication factor.
-The client automatically selects replica nodes using consistent hashing[2].
+The client automatically selects replica nodes using consistent hashing.

 ### Fault Tolerance
 When a node fails, the client automatically tries replica nodes until it finds an available one, ensuring high availability[2].